Dorm room organization can be a daunting task when you’re not even sure where to begin…

 Like the over the door organizer, it can be used to store whatever will fit in the pockets.
 You could even store your shoes in it!

-An empty ice tray, or an empty egg carton, is a GREAT way to organize and store small items (i.e. bobby pins, earring, etc).
+An empty ice tray, or an empty egg carton, is a GREAT way to organize and store small items (i.e., bobby pins, earrings, etc.).

 To top it all off:

 Not only is this organizational tip easy as pie, but also completely budget friendly!
-Egg cartons are FREE or you can buy 2 pack of ice trays for just a buck at the dollar store.
+Egg cartons are FREE, or you can buy 2 packs of ice trays for just a buck-ish at the dollar store.

 If you have an extra pair of sheets, and hopefully you do (unexpected messes happen!), you can easily store them right under your mattress.